hot-meal/javascript-best-practices/README.md

 ### Don't leave commented out code in your codebase

-Leave old code in your history.
+Leave old code in your version control history.

 **Bad:**